Max Wyman, 1937 BSc, 1982 LLD (Honorary) is the first native Albertan and the first graduate of the University of Alberta to become its president.

 Wyman's other research specialty was in the area of asymptotic expansions, the arm of mathematics that deals with equations too complex to yield an exact answer (chaotic systems, for example) – the best that can be done is to describe properties of their behavior after a long time.

 Wyman's penchant for mathematics developed early.
 Born in Lethbridge he moved with his family to Edmonton where he attended Strathcona High School.
 There his grade 12 math teacher, recognizing his talent, brought in a first-year university calculus text to keep him occupied.
 By the time he graduated from high school, Wyman had worked through every problem in the book.
-And when he entered the U of A in 1932 at age 16, he was able to persuade the mathematics department to let him enroll in second year calculus.
+And when he entered the U of A in 1932 at age 16, he was able to persuade the mathematics department to let him enrol in second year calculus.

 It wasn't a move the department would regret: when he graduated in 1937 he took with him the department's top award, as well as the Governor General's Gold Medal.
 Along the way Wyman had also claimed prizes in English and chemistry and a handful of scholarships.
 But not all his accomplishments during his University years were academic: he also won an Alberta junior golf championship.
 (An avid golfer and passionate curler throughout his life, Wyman was also fond of testing his analytical abilities at the race track.)